JuliaEdmunds/Top-Trumps/README.md

 ## Project brief

 ### For smooth experience make sure to:
-- Check if the Requests module is installed and if not please install it.
+- Check if the requests module is installed and if not please install it.
 If using pycharm, check in the "Python Packages" (in the bottom taskbar) if "requests" is installed.
 If not then go to the "Terminal" tab (also bottom taskbar), paste "py -m pip install requests" and press enter.
-In case of issues please try to Google a solution that will work for you
+In you have any issues please try to Google a solution that will work for you
 - Enable "Emulate terminal in output console" for the main.py file.
 You can find this under edit configuration of the main file, then it's under Execution option
 - Always run the project from main.py

-### Short description
+### Version control info
-- We have decided to use GitHub as the version control
+- We have decided to use GitHub for version control and collaboration to enable smooth code-sharing and track changes in the code across versions
-- Split into files for better readability and avoiding merge conflicts
+- To enable smooth collaboration we have decided to split the project into multiple files for better readability and to avoid merge conflicts

-- ??
+### Used APIs
+- We have decided to use multiple APIs in our project to be able to play with different decks of cards
+- The first API is the one we have used during the course (https://pokeapi.co/).
+It was quite straightforward to work with as we had enough numerical data to choose for the stats
+- We have struggled to find other suitable APIs that have not been disabled and included the numerical data we have been searching for
+- We have decided to use balldontlie.io/ which provided us with 2 additional APIs:
+  1) NBA_Games is quite an unusual one but all ids contained valid data we could use
+  2) FOr NBA_Player we had to write a small standalone program to extract valid ids we can use for the Top Trumps game

 ## MUST